MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 - **List of PDF table info** - A variable of this data type can be produced only through the **Extract tables from PDF** action.

   Each item on the list describes an extracted table and provides all the essential information about it.
-To access the extracted data of a specific table, use the **%VariableName[ItemNumber]%** notation.
+To access a specific datatable info item,, use the **%VariableName[ItemNumber]%** notation.

   ![Screenshot of a List of PDF table info.](media\variable-data-types\list-pdf-table-info.png)